pelleo/Hybrid.IoTHub.Deployment/docs/configuring-argocd.md

 Make sure you are logged in to the Argo CD GUI.
 - Click `+ NEW APP`
+- Fill in the following information:
+  - Application Name:  An arbitry name for your application, e.g., `guestbookaks`
+  - Project: `default`
+  - SYNC POLICY: `Manual`
+  - SYNC OPTIONS: Check `AUTO-CREATE NAMESPACE`
+  - Repository URL: Select your repository from the dropdown list
+  - Revision: `HEAD`
+  - Path: `clusters/aks/guestbook`
-- Fill in the following information: o Application Name:  An arbitry name for your application, e.g., `guestbookaks` o Project: `default` o SYNC POLICY: `Manual` o SYNC OPTIONS: Check `AUTO-CREATE NAMESPACE` o Repository URL: Select your repository from the dropdown list o Revision: `HEAD` o Path: `clusters/aks/guestbook` o Cluster Name:  Switch from `URL` to `NAME` and select the AKS cluster name from the dropdown list o Namespace: `guestbook`
+  - Cluster Name:  Switch from `URL` to `NAME` and select the AKS cluster name from the dropdown list
+  - Namespace: `guestbook`
 - Click `CREATE`

 Select the new application and synchronize manually.
 After a few moments the guestbook application should be up and running.